marko-durasic/AWS-S3-Bucket-Auditor-with-AI-Integration/README.md

 The **AWS S3 Bucket Auditor** is a Go-based command-line tool that performs a comprehensive security audit of your Amazon S3 buckets.
 It integrates with AWS Macie to check for sensitive data, providing intelligent insights while ensuring data privacy and security.

+For a short overview of the repository structure, see [docs/EXPLAIN.md](docs/EXPLAIN.md).

 ![Main Menu](docs/images/Main_Menu.png)
 ![Audit Bucket](docs/images/Bucket_audit_List.png)
 ![In Progress](docs/images/In_Progress_Screenshot.png)